-24. Block.
+23. Block.
 A series of lots entirely surrounded by public rights-of-way, railroad rights-of-way, park, greenstrips, open land, or water ways.

-25. Planning Commission and Governing Body.
-Referred to herein as the “Board” which has been appointed by the Governing Body and which has the statutory authority to hear and determine appeals, conditional uses, exceptions, and variances to these zoning regulations.
+24. Board of Zoning Appeals.
+Referred to herein as the “Board” which has been appointed by the Governing Body and which has the statutory authority to hear and determine appeals, special uses, exceptions, and variances to these zoning regulations.

-26. Boarding Home for Children.
+25. Boarding Home for Children.
 A residential facility where children not related to the family by blood, marriage, or adoption are cared for twenty-four (24) hours a day by adult supervision which is licensed by the Kansas Department of Health and Environment.